marianavif/notes-archive/comandos-git.md

 ***

-> All expressions in between <> ought to be replaced with expressions following as suggested inside it.
+> All expressions in between <> ought to be replaced with expressions following as suggested inside it, removing <>.

 Initialize Git repository in a folder: